crowdwave/identoro/README.md

+No, `reset_token` is no longer stored in the database.
+Instead, we are using a time-expiring signed string for the password reset functionality.
+The documentation needs to be updated to reflect this change.

+Here is the corrected and updated documentation:

+---

 # Identoro User Signup Server for SQLite or PostgreSQL

 This is a Go web server that supports user signup, signin, password reset, and account verification functionalities.
 It uses PostgreSQL (via `pgx` driver) or SQLite for data storage and includes rate limiting for login attempts per account.